 A refrigerated air dryer cools the compressed air and causes any moisture present to condense.
 Then, an internal moisture separator collects the condensation and directs it to a drain, leaving only dry compressed air.
 Refrigerated air dryers are further classified into two:

 - Cycling – runs intermittently.
-These only power up to meet demands, helping minimize electricity costs.
+This type of refrigerated air dryer only powers up to meet demands, helping minimize electricity costs.

 - Non-Cycling – runs continuously.
-They can maintain a consistent dew point.
+This type of refrigerated dryer on the other hand can maintain a consistent dew point.

 Reaching dew points of around 36°F (2°C), this type of dryer is useful for general plant operations.
 It is not sufficient for systems that need extremely dry air or require temperatures below freezing point.

 - Heated – 8% of the dried air is redirected to pass through a heater in the dryer’s circuit.
-This hot, dry air removes moisture from the desiccant before being discharged.
+This hot, dry air removes moisture from the desiccant air dryer before being discharged.

 - Heatless – 15% of the dried air is diverted to the regenerative tower.
 It expands and pulls water off the desiccant with the help of heat, a byproduct of the adsorption process.
 The moist air is then discharged.